fgrelard/Esmraldi/docs/user/workflow_3D.rst

 ===========

 Esmraldi is suited for the joint statistical analysis of 3D MS images along with other imaging modalities.
 The registration and statistical analysis steps should be adapted compared to the traditional 2D use-case.
-Refer to `Usage`_ for this case.
+Refer to :doc:`Usage <./usage>` for this case.

 Registration
 ============